$ £ ¥

 Divergence Trading

 The concept of divergence as a guide in trading has been around for many decades and was popularized by Gerald Appel, inventor of the moving average convergence-divergence indicator (MACD).
-In recent years, divergence trading has become increasingly talked about as a stand-alone or near stand-alone technique.
+In recent years, divergence trading has become increasingly talked about as a stand-alone or near-stand-alone technique.

 Note that in Forex, we are speaking of price values diverging from price momentum, not the price diverging from volume, the price of one currency diverging from another currency, or the price diverging from the price of a different asset.
 All three can be named “divergence trading.”
 In equities, the divergence of volume from price is a hugely valuable tool.
 When the price is making a new high but on low or falling volume, the rally is weak.
 Alas, we do not have reliable volume statistics in spot Forex.

 In classic divergence trading, the core idea is that momentum leads price.
 When momentum reverses direction, we expect prices to follow.
 If prices are rising but momentum starts falling, we have a bearish divergence.
 A bullish divergence occurs when prices are falling but momentum starts rising.
-The bigger the divergence, the more likely price is to follow momentum.
-The longer the divergence lasts, the bigger the price reversal in the end: a divergence over a few hours can mean nothing but a divergence over several days or weeks will be more reliable.
+The bigger the divergence, the more likely the price is to follow momentum.
+The longer the divergence lasts, the bigger the price reversal in the end: a divergence over a few hours can mean nothing, but a divergence over several days or weeks will be more reliable.
 If you are entering a new position based on momentum contrary to the price direction, you are taking a lot of risk, and the shorter the timeframe, the bigger the risk.

 Did you know?
 According to one of our trader polls with almost 1,000 participants, the Relative Strength Index (RSI) was named as the best indicator for divergence trading.